egeexyz/snap-slurm/README.md

 ### Github

-Both versions of the Snap are available to download from Github under [Releases](https://github.com/omnivector-solutions/snap-slurm/releases).
+The classic is built and released to Github [Releases](https://github.com/omnivector-solutions/snap-slurm/releases) nightly.

-Keep in mind that if you install the Slurm Snap from a Github Release, you will **not** recieve automatic updates.
+Keep in mind that if you install the Slurm Snap from a Github Release, you will **not** recieve automatic updates or automatic Snap aliasing.

 ### Connect Interfaces